prakharSrivs/redis-go/README.md

 Redis-Go is built with Go's goroutines for handling multiple concurrent connections, ensuring high performance and responsiveness.
 Mutexes are used internally to maintain data integrity, preventing race conditions and ensuring thread-safe operations.

 ---

-## Future Improvements

-- Expand the supported command set to include more Redis-like features.
-- Add persistent storage options.
-- Implement advanced data structures (e.g., lists, sets, hashes).
-- Support clustering for horizontal scaling.

----

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the project.

----

-## License

-This project is licensed under the MIT License.

----